maxwellyc/sellometer/README.md

 |-- avg_price   (float)
 ```
 GMV stands for Gross Merchandise Value which indicate a total sales monetary-value for merchandise sold for a given time period.

+#### Errors in the data

+A long period with completing zero purchase events is present in the data, while viewing event looks normal.

+Some time during 2019 December - 2020 January , the category_code for items that were originally "electronics.smartphone" has been permanently changed into "construction.tools.light", or unless Apple and Samsung started making thousand-dollar light bulbs that I'm not aware of and all of a sudden became a huge hit (~67% of sales).

 ## Engineering Challenges